cnfarmer99/03-Juicy-Brick-Breaker/README.md

 3. Particles for bricks- working
 4. Particles for walls- working
 5. Bricks fall down- working
-6. Paddle expands and stretches
+6. Paddle shrinks and stretches when moving quickly
 7. Screen shake
 8. Change color of ball, bricks, and paddle- working